Cork City Council Issues Bird Flu Confirmation and Advisory for The Lough Bird Sanctuary

 It is very unusual for people to catch bird flu.

-The city council and the Cork Society for Prevention of Cruelty to Animals (CSPCA) are providing expert advice to the DAFM in relation to the bird flu cases in wild birds at the Lough, and they are undertaking intensive monitoring and surveillance of the birds present there.
+The city council and the Cork Society for Prevention of Cruelty to Animals (CSPCA) are providing expert advice to the department in relation to the bird flu cases and they are undertaking intensive monitoring and surveillance of the birds present there.

 Agreed protocols are in place to ensure the swift removal of sick or dead birds from the area.